ConnerMcCarthy/chatgpt-integration/README.md

 # chatgpt-integration
-Uses the openAI API and Google API to give chatGPT access to Google Keep notes
+Gives chatGPT access to Google Keep notes.
+Uses the openAI and Google API.